barsdeveloper/tank/docs/8-raw-sql.md

 - `executor.execute(sql)`: Damage report only.
 Aggregates all `RowsAffected` counts across the batch and returns a single total.
 Rows (if any) are discarded.

 ## Composing SQL With `SqlWriter`
 Every driver exposes a `SqlWriter` that produces dialect-correct fragments.
 You can concatenate multiple statements into one `String` and then fire them in one go.
-Writers normalize spacing and append necessary separators (`;`) so you can be liberal with whitespace.
+Writers append the necessary separators (`;`) at the end of every statement.

 Example building 8 statements (one *CREATE SCHEMA* (as part of the *CREATE TABLE*), two *CREATE TABLE*, three *INSERT INTO* and two *SELECT*):
 ```rust